Dateline: Bogota, Colombia

 But don’t stop there.

 While one additional passport will open up your options and provide some much-needed insurance, continuing to build your passport portfolio will enable you to travel where you want and structure your business and investments in a way that puts you in charge of your life and your assets.

-Be sure to watch out for scams.
-There is a lot of misinformation out there and a lot of commoditized passports companies that will try to mislead you.
+Be sure to watch out for scams, though.
+There is a lot of misinformation out there and a lot of commoditized passport companies that will try to mislead you.

 Having triple citizenship is not only possible but a wise move to protect yourself and your assets.
-It can be a complicated process finding out what you want and how your passport portfolio can play into that.
+It can be a complicated process to find out what you want and how your passport portfolio can play into that.

 We’ve helped more than 1000 high-net-worth individuals diversify their portfolio, and we’ll be happy to serve you next.
 Reach out.